What is gazumping?

 Neither gazumping or gazundering are currently illegal, although both issues are currently under investigation by the government as part of its review of the housing market.
 So, as things stand, you need to be prepared to stick to your guns if you’re affected by either.

 Getting your affairs in order will reduce your chances of being gazumped, as will enlisting the help of a good conveyancing solicitor.
 If you need one, we can help.
-Get your free quote here.
+Get conveyancing quotes for free here.